Swaagie/dynamis/README.md

 ### Dynamis.before

 Loops over a set of API functions defined in `dynamis.pre`.
-Before will be executed once, as soon as any API method is called, per example [authentication](#dynamis-auth).
+Before will be executed once, as soon as any API method is called, per example `dynamis.create` in cradle.

 **context:** Object _(required)_ usually the persistence layer<br>
 **fn:** Function _(required)_ persistance layer method to call on context<br>